-Reduce the amount of treated wastewater that is discharged into receiving water bodies; and
+Reduce the amount of treated wastewater discharged into receiving water bodies; and

 Create water supply options, which makes the water supply system more resilient against drought and climate change.

-Funding source: Funding is needed either through legislative appropriations, grants, pooling of resources by Committee members and other stakeholders, or other means.
+Funding source: Funding is needed through legislative appropriations, grants, pooling of resources by Committee members and other stakeholders, and/or other means.
 Individual projects and construction components will have to be funded with a market-based approach.

 Water Conservation Education

-Proposed implementing entity: Ecology and counties; with support from conservation districts and non-governmental organizations.
+Proposed implementing entity: Ecology and counties with support from conservation districts and non-governmental organizations.

 Recommendation: Ecology should partner with counties and conservation districts to develop and implement outreach and incentives programs that encourage rural landowners with PE wells to (1) reduce their indoor and outdoor water use through water conservation best practices; and (2) comply with drought and other water use restrictions.